department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 ## Post-Task Interview

 - What are your impressions of the list view versus the map view?
 Would you use one more than the other?
 Which might you use each view for?
-- About how many miles out would you want to see in the search results?
+- When you are looking at the search results in the list view, what is the maximum number of miles out you'd like to see?
-- How much area of the map would you want to interact with?
+- How large of an area of the map would you want to interact with?
 - Any questions for me?

 ## Thank-You and Closing